dimfeld/website/posts/hmr_for_markdown_in_sveltekit.md

 # Vite HMR Plugin

 The first step is to add a build plugin into the Vite configuration.
 With SvelteKit, this configuration goes inside your `svelte.config.js`.

 Vite plugins have a similar API to [Rollup](https://rollupjs.org/) plugins, but with some extra methods.
 The plugins provide one or more hooks into the build process, and then Vite calls those hooks at the appropriate time.

-First, our plugin provides a `configureServer` hook which tells Vite to watch the content directoies for changes.
+First, our plugin provides a `configureServer` hook which tells Vite to watch the content directories for changes.
 In Rollup this would be done in the `buildStart` hook and call `this.watch` to add the paths, but that doesn't work for Vite dev mode.
 Instead, you call `server.watcher.add(path)`.
 In the snippet below, you can see I add three directories to the watcher.